fullsmartdev/geocoder/README.md

 * `google` : GoogleGeocoder.
 Supports address geocoding and reverse geocoding.
 Use `extra.clientId`and `extra.apiKey`(privateKey) for business licence.
 You can also use `extra.language` and `extra.region` to specify language and region, respectively.
 Note that 'https' is required when using an apiKey
 * `freegeoip` : FreegeoipGeocoder.
 Supports IP geocoding
 * `datasciencetoolkit` : DataScienceToolkitGeocoder.
 Supports IPv4 geocoding and address geocoding.
 Use `extra.host` to specify a local instance
 * `openstreetmap` : OpenStreetMapGeocoder.
-Supports address geocoding and reverse geocoding.
-You can use `extra.language` and `extra.email` to specify a language and a contact email address.
+Supports address geocoding and reverse geocoding
-  * For `geocode`, you can use an object as value, specifying one or several parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters
-  * For `reverse`, you can use additional parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters_2
 * `mapquest` : MapQuestGeocoder.
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `openmapquest` : Open MapQuestGeocoder (based on OpenStreetMapGeocoder).
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `agol` : ArcGis Online Geocoding service.
 Supports geocoding and reverse.
 Requires a client_id & client_secret and 'https' http adapter
 * `tomtom`: TomTomGeocoder.
 Supports address geocoding.
 You need to specify `extra.apiKey`
-* `nominatimmapquest`: Same geocoder as `openstreetmap`, but queries the MapQuest servers.
+* `nominatimmapquest`: OpenStreetMap Nominatim geocoder.
+Support address and reverse geocoding
 * `opencage`: OpenCage Geocoder.
 Uses multiple open sources.
 Supports address and reverse geocoding.
 You need to specify `extra.apiKey`
 * `smartyStreet`: Smarty street geocoder (US only), you need to specify `extra.auth_id` and `extra.auth_token`